jpace121/github-site-old/_posts/2016-06-25-testing_results.md

 Once I get the "sticking" issue sorted out, I'm going to move forward with the design.
 I also want to try to BJT interface circuit for the heck of it.

+**UDPATE 7/07/16** My post on /r/Arduino was kindly answered.
+The poster agreed with me that I may have blown the soleoid by keeping it engaged too long.
+They also warned that I may not have been giving the solenoid enough current.
+This makes sense to me, especially considering the power supply I am currently using does not seem to react well to sudden burst draws of current.
+I need to investigate alternate power supplies.
+I also want to see if a BJT performs better than the MOSFET, but mainly for the heck of it...